ClouDesire/docusaurus/docs/onboarding.md

 * **Syndicated Product** to start onboarding a new product in [Syndication](syndication.md) mode.
+* [Cloud Service](type-cloud-service.md) to start onboarding a new product in Syndication mode that requires existing credentials to operate (e.g. Cloud Provider, Kubernetes cluster)
 * **Docker Application** to start onboarding a new product using one or more [Docker image](docker.md).
 * **Service Product** to start [onboarding a new service](service.md), that is